Our Makers

 • Gorky Gonzalez, Mexico

-Craftsmanship and unique design are central to the Wicklewood ethos, always with a spark of joy that brings a home to life.
-Gorky Gonzalez’s hand painted ceramics are crafted in the artist’s native Mexico and embody the Wicklewood ethos – Caroline fell in love with the collection after hunting for the rooster jugs her granny always had when she was a child.
+Gorky Gonzalez’s hand painted ceramics are crafted in the artist’s native Mexico and embody the Wicklewood ethos – Caroline fell in love with the collection after hunting for the rooster jugs her grandmother always had when she was a child.

 • Carol Rippon, South Africa

-Inspired by vintage pieces from Caroline's family home, these ceramics were created in collaboration with family workshops in Italy and Portugal where they have been molding, turning and painting pottery for generations.
+Inspired by vintage pieces from Caroline's family home, these ceramics were created in collaboration with family workshops in Italy and Portugal where they have been moulding, turning and painting pottery for generations.

 • Uzes, France

 Maison Pichon Uzès is an eighth-generation maker based in France.
-Foumded in 1802.
-It’s loved for its intricately braided ceramic baskets that take up to a month to complete, where several hours of handling and drying result in wonderful centrepieces for the home.
+Founded in 1802, it’s much loved for its intricately braided ceramic baskets, which take up to a month to complete, in a careful process of handling and drying.

 1 of 4